rhinoceros7/trailblazer/README.md

 * DM Ryan for the local.properties file that holds key for google maps API.
 * Quick update: We are using kotlin for the frontend and map wiring.
 Rafi says we can hook it up to the figma which is fire.

+* I wired up the api to the app frontend, it should work properly with backend, I just couldn't verify because of no .env for NPS API. -RK

 A few pointers in case yall need some help with the frontend:

 POST auth/register (email, password, display name) returns access token